General Surgery Residency

 The residency in general surgery at SIU is a comprehensive, five-year educational program that encompasses all of the major surgical disciplines.
 Its goal is to prepare the graduate for the practice of general surgery, or fellowship training in one of the surgical subspecialties.
 The program seeks to provide a strong foundation in the clinical discipline of surgery in the setting of educational excellence and scholarship.
 The program has a nationally recognized heritage of outstanding achievement and leadership in these regards, under the founding guidance of Dr. Roland Folse.

 The Southern Illinois University (SIU) School of Medicine General Surgery Residency Program has partnered with Southern Illinois Healthcare (SIH) to send 3rd and 4th-year general surgery residents to train alongside surgeons practicing in southern Illinois’ hospitals.
+This is an elective rotation.

 This allows trainees to be exposed to a more rural setting with a significant need for surgery services.
 Each participating resident will live in Carbondale, IL, and work a one- to two-month rotation under the guidance of selected area surgeons working at hospitals in the SIH network: Memorial Hospital of Carbondale, Herrin Hospital and St. Joseph Memorial Hospital.